Now Reading

 This Alfred Hitchcock masterpiece is an adaptation of Robert Bloch’s novel of the same name.
 Psycho is still a hugely appreciated horror film for Hitchcock’s vision which was way ahead of its time.

 The shower scene is one of the many highlights of this classic whodunit.
-The film shocked the audience with its unpredictable narrative and an unnerving climax.
+The film shocked the audience with its unpredictable narrative and unnerving climax.

 Where to Watch: YouTube, Google Play